o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

 toc: true
 ---

-In this tutorial, you create a custom tool Gem written in C++, called **Shape Example**, that extends the **Open 3D Engine (O3DE) Editor**.
-The Shape Example tool allows you to create entities with a Shape component and configure their component properties.
-You'll learn how to use the `CppToolGem` template and practice C++ development with [Qt](https://wiki.qt.io/Main), O3DE Tools UI API, and other O3DE APIs.
+In this tutorial, you'll learn how to extend the **Open 3D Engine (O3DE) Editor** using the `CppToolGem` template to create a custom tool Gem called **Shape Example**.
+This tool Gem allows you to create entities with a Shape component and configure their component properties.
+The Gem is written in C++ with [Qt](https://wiki.qt.io/Main), the O3DE Tools UI API, and other O3DE APIs.

-This tutorial shows you how to create the **ShapeExample** Gem, which is a sample Gem in the [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/cpp_gems/ShapeExample).
+The **ShapeExample** Gem is also one of the sample Gems in the [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/cpp_gems/ShapeExample).
 You can reference the ShapeExample Gem sample as you follow along this tutorial.

-By the end of this tutorial, you'll be able to extend the Editor by creating your own custom tools written in Python.
+By the end of this tutorial, you'll be able to extend the Editor by creating your own custom tools written in C++.

 The following image is a preview of the Shape Exmple tool that you create in this tutorial.